 Brokers and other non-fiduciaries don’t care if you end up paying more for a costly investment product that earns them a commission.
 They don’t care if they have a conflict of interest with that product.

 Their rationale is that the product could produce market returns that meet their client’s investing goals without exposing the client to unnecessary investment risk.
-As long as brokers are making money for their clients, who cares if they pay a little extra for it?
+If brokers are making money for their clients, who cares if they pay a little extra for it?

-Meanwhile, fiduciaries would never give clients conflicted recommendations.
+Meanwhile, fiduciaries would never give clients conflicting recommendations.